Christian Arroyo Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks sixth in MLB.
+- The pitching staff for the Phillies has a collective 9.5 K/9, the fifth-best in the league.

-- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.10).
+- The Phillies have a 5.15 team ERA that ranks 27th across all league pitching staffs.

-- The Phillies rank 13th in baseball in home runs given up (35 total, 1.1 per game).
+- Phillies pitchers combine to rank 13th in baseball in home runs surrendered (35 total, one per game).

-- The Phillies will send Falter (0-5) out to make his seventh start of the season.
-He is 0-5 with a 5.01 ERA and 22 strikeouts in 32 1/3 innings pitched.
+- Walker (2-2 with a 6.91 ERA and 29 strikeouts in 28 2/3 innings pitched) makes the start for the Phillies, his seventh of the season.

-- The lefty's most recent appearance was on Sunday against the Houston Astros, when he threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his most recent time out on Tuesday, the right-hander tossed 3 1/3 innings against the Los Angeles Dodgers, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.